How is childhood leukemia classified?

 Patients are considered to be in accelerated phase if bone marrow or blood samples have more than 10% but fewer than 20% blasts, or if levels of certain other blood cells are too high or too low.

-Children whose CML is in accelerated phase may have symptoms such as fever, poor appetite, and weight loss.
+Children whose CML is in accelerated phase may have symptoms such as fever, night sweats, poor appetite, and weight loss.
 CML in the accelerated phase might not respond as well to treatment as CML in the chronic phase.

 Blast phase (also called acute phase or blast crisis)

-Bone marrow and/or blood samples from a patient in this phase have more than 20% blasts.
+In this phase, bone marrow and/or blood samples have more than 20% blasts.
 The blast cells often spread to tissues and organs beyond the bone marrow.
 These children often have fever, poor appetite, and weight loss.
 At this point the CML acts much like an aggressive acute leukemia (AML or, less often, ALL).

 Not all doctors agree with or follow these cutoff points for the different phases.
 If you have questions about what phase your child’s CML is in, be sure to have the doctor explain it to you.